cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 Any member of a group can submit a proposal for a group account to decide upon.
 A proposal consists of a set of `sdk.Msg`s that will be executed if the proposal passes as well as any metadata associated with the proposal.
 These `sdk.Msg`s get validated as part of the `Msg/CreateProposal` request validation.
+They should also have their signer set as the group account.

 Internally, a proposal also tracks:
-- its current status: submitted, closed or aborted
+- its current `Status`: submitted, closed or aborted
-- its result: unfinalized, accepted or rejected
+- its `Result`: unfinalized, accepted or rejected
-- its vote state in the form of a `Tally`, which is calculated on new votes and when executing the proposal.
+- its `VoteState` in the form of a `Tally`, which is calculated on new votes and when executing the proposal.

 ```proto
 // Tally represents the sum of weighted votes.